Turmeric (Curcuma longa) is a popular spice in Asian cuisine but it is also known for many health benefits (1).

 A study described experiments in postmenopausal women with curcumin, aerobic exercise and, no intervention.
 Only aerobic and curcumin improved blood vessel health (30).
 Therefore, curcumin can be helpful in protecting the heart and blood vessels.

-The gist: Overall, curcumin can improve arteries’ health by reducing the accumulation of fats in the arteries.
+Overall, curcumin can improve arteries’ health by reducing the accumulation of fats in the arteries.

 5) Turmeric also help you lose weight